 On the subject of securing ends, however, it’s worth pointing out that with the loopy rag rug technique, you should never leave ends of strips on the underside of the rug.
 If you do then they are not secured properly and can come loose over time (and can pull a whole strip out!)
 The ends of strips are completely disguised in the loopy rag rugging if they’re pulled to the top of the hessian and cut to the same height as all the loops, so there’s really no excuse not to pull them to the top 🙂

-Right, those were Emma’s rag rug beginner questions answered.
-Once I’ve properly taught her how to rag rug, we’ll see what other questions come up for a follow up post.
-Got questions of your own?
+Right, those are some of your rag rug beginner questions answered.
+Still unsure of something?
 Comment on the blog post to let us know what topics you’d like for us to cover.
 If you’d like to be the first to see future rag rug tips and inspiration, why not join our Rag Rug Community on Facebook or join our fortnightly newsletter here.

 OR CONNECT WITH US ON SOCIAL MEDIA AT: